 You can take the trees away from the girl but not the girl away from the trees.

-I feel honored to be telling the story of what my family has created which has given me the opportunity to branch off Victory Gardens into what it is today and what I hope it may become.
+I feel honored to be telling the story of what my family has created, which has given me the opportunity to branch off Victory Gardens into what it is today and what I hope it may become.

 As a young adult, I decided to go to school for radiology as I didn’t realize what I was leaving behind.
 Even though the gardens were calling, I believe the skills I acquired while getting my bachelor’s degree in Diagnostic Radiology did assist in future endeavors.